NextronSystems/thor-manual/scanning/using-thor.rst

 File Size Limit
 ---------------

-The default file size limit for deeper investigations (hash calculation and YARA scanning) is 30 MB.
+The default file size limit for content checks (hash calculation and YARA scanning) is 64 MB.
 The file size limit for the ``--deep`` scan mode is 200 MB.

 You can adjust the values in ``./config/thor.yml``.
 This file does not